Skip to content

 First step is the identification of a suitable EO data to be processed over an AOI, e.g. a Kompsat-3 multispectral Calibrated Dataset.

-Once the image of interest is identified, it is worth dragging and dropping from the Results tab the Dataset directly into the Feature Basket.
+Once the image of interest is identified, it is worth dragging and dropping from the Results tab the Dataset directly into the Features Basket.
 This preliminary step will facilitate the retrieval of the EO data in the following steps and will be a reference location for future use of the same Dataset.

-Figure 3 - The drag and drop of a Kompsat-3 Calibrated Dataset from the Results panel into the Feature basket (Image credit: KARI).
+Figure 6 - The drag and drop of a Kompsat-3 Calibrated Dataset from the Results panel into the Feature basket (Image credit: KARI).

 Later the OPT-Index processor can be executed by setting as input reference the same dataset included in the Feature Basket.
 More information about the Optical Spectral Index service function can be found by looking at the OPT-Index tutorial as well as the OPT-Index service specifications.
 Once the job is succeeded the Result will be accessible under the Result panel in the left by clicking on the My Results button in the Data Context Menu or by clicking on Show results under the Processing Result tab in the right panel of the interface.

-Figure 4 - Red-Cyan RGB composite from NDVI (Red) and NDWI (Cyan) indexes derived from Kompsat-3 data over the Russian Federation (Image credit: KARI).
+Figure 7 - Red-Cyan RGB composite from NDVI (Red) and NDWI (Cyan) indexes derived from Kompsat-3 data over the Russian Federation (Image credit: KARI).

 The Result of the OPT-Index can be also included into the Feature Basket where the source calibrated Dataset is stored.
 To do so simply drag and drop the layer under Products from the Results tab into the Feature Basket.

-Figure 5 - The drag and drop of a Spectral Index Product derived from a Kompsat-3 Calibrated Dataset from the Results panel into the Feature basket (Image credit: KARI).
+Figure 8 - The drag and drop of a Spectral Index Product derived from a Kompsat-3 Calibrated Dataset from the Results panel into the Feature basket (Image credit: KARI).

-After that by opening the Feature Basket only the two Products (Calibrated Dataset and Spectral Index Product) contained in the basket will appear in the map as shown in Figure 6.
+After that by opening the Feature Basket only the two Products (Calibrated Dataset and Spectral Index Product) contained in the basket will appear in the map as shown in Figure 9.

-Figure 6 - An example of Spectral Index Product and source Calibrated Dataset stored into the Feature Basket (Image credit: KARI).
+Figure 9 - An example of Spectral Index Product and source Calibrated Dataset stored into the Feature Basket (Image credit: KARI).

 Once in the Feature Basket the user can also visually compare NDVI with the TOA reflectance by selecting the two layers and clicking on the Compare Layers function.
-A vertical slider bar will appear as shown in Figure 7.
+A vertical slider bar will appear as shown in Figure 10.

-Figure 7 - Visual comparison of Red-Cyan composite of NDVI and NDWI with the CIV overview using the slider bar in the ESA Charter Mapper (Image credit: KARI).
+Figure 10 - Visual comparison of Red-Cyan composite of NDVI and NDWI with the CIV overview using the slider bar in the ESA Charter Mapper (Image credit: KARI).

 The below silent video explains how to compare input and outputs from a processing service by dragging and dropping items in the feature basket and creating a data package.